 What You Should Know About Pallet Racks for the Warehouse

 Most everyone has heard the phrase “time is money.”
 But if you work in the warehousing industry, you also know the less common phrase “space is money” to be equally as true.
-Because space is at such a premium for warehouses, mobile pallet racks such as the ActivRAC heavy duty industrial shelving systems are a common, cost-cutting, innovative space-saving solution that are implemented throughout the sector.
+Because space is at such a premium for warehouses, mobile pallet racks such as the ActivRAC heavy duty industrial shelving systems are a common, cost-cutting, innovative space-saving solution that is implemented throughout the sector.

 A good thing about mobilized pallet rack is that it has minimal impact on the overall structure/construction of a warehouse, even if a company decides to have them built into the building as part of the foundation.
 The rack system itself can be reconfigured to add or remove additional mobile carriages.
-And, as such, mobile pallet racks are a cost effective, long term solution.
+And, as such, mobile pallet racks are a cost-effective, long-term solution.

 Once the mobile pallet racks are in place, and you begin to experience the benefits of the new addition to your workplace it is important that your employees know how to work safely around them.

-Here are 5 common mistakes to avoid:
+Here are 5 common pallet rack mistakes to avoid: